guillaumeray/cerberus/README.md

 - java jdk
 - latest chrome version (version > 103)

-Howerver if you don't want to run selenium on your computer, you can easily use selenium instead.
+Howerver if you don't want to run selenium on your computer, you can easily use selenium docker instead.
 (See below run test in docker)

 ####  Run test in docker
 ----------